kronostechnologies/devman/README.md

 devman
 ======

-WORK IN PROGRESS
+**WORK IN PROGRESS**

-A python git repository manager.
+If you don't want to wait, use git-repo.

-It can be used to manage your git repositories
+Manage your git repositories with workflow in mind.

  * Fork this repo
  * Create your configuration files
- * Have your team install devman from your fork
+ * Clone devman from your fork (you and your team)
+ * Use devman
- * Stay up to date with our repository
+ * Stay up to date with our repository (fetch upstream)
  * Send a pull request to add new features

 **Use case**